deokrrish/Clone-killer/README.md

 # Description
-This is the ReactJS Disney Plus Clone, the perfect project to put on your portfolio by Clever Programmer.
+This is the ReactJS Disney Plus Clone, by Deokrrish

 ## Build it today!